Context

 mystērion (μυστήριον) — "mystery/divine secret" (Ephesians 3:3–6)

-In Ephesians 3, Paul defines the mystērion as the inclusion of the Gentiles in God's people: "the mystery of Christ, which was not made known to the sons of men in other generations as it has now been revealed to his holy apostles and prophets by the Spirit.
+Paul transforms this concept.
+In Ephesians 3, he defines the mystērion as the inclusion of the Gentiles in God's people: "the mystery of Christ, which was not made known to the sons of men in other generations as it has now been revealed to his holy apostles and prophets by the Spirit.
 This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel" (3:4–6).
 The mystery is not an esoteric secret for the initiated few but a public proclamation for all peoples.
+What was hidden is now shouted from the rooftops.

 rāz (רָז) — "secret/mystery" (Daniel 2:18–19, 27–30)